Artwork

 Overview

-The wreck is a 1850 oil by Théodore Géricault, a French Romanticism work, held at Royal Museums of Fine Arts of Belgium.
+The Wreck is an oil painting created by Théodore Géricault, a French artist associated with the Romantic movement.
+It is part of the collection at the Royal Museums of Fine Arts of Belgium.

 Portrait of Théodore Géricault